kiatomius/testpages/model_withsentiment_final.md

 ```

 ### 2.2.
 Results
-The model we used is same as the one we used in our Main model.
+The model we used is same as the one we used in our Main model with the added predictors of text/sentiment analysis.
 ### 2.2.1 Decision Tree

     accuracy score of the training set is 100.0%